By Tony Attwood

 But it was thought to be worthy enough to be issued as the B-side of Stuck inside of mobile and be put on the “Masterpieces” album – although describing this as a “masterpiece” is, I think, a bit over the top.

-The few commentaries that have been written on Dylan’s song dismiss Rita Mae Brown (“Mae” is, I believe the correct spelling of Dr Brown’s name) as something of a wild and wacky feminist, but this is wholly unjust from what I can see and from what I have read – a typical bit of mindless bit of newspaper put down, then endlessly repeated through cut and pasting, and so the story gets passed on from one review to another.
+The few commentaries that have been written on Dylan’s song dismiss Rita Mae Brown (“Mae” is, I believe the correct spelling of Dr Brown’s name) as something of a wild and wacky feminist, but this is wholly unjust from what I can see and from what I have read – a typical bit of mindless newspaper put down, then endlessly repeated through cut and pasting, and so the story gets passed on from one review to another.

-For the record Dr Brown (she actually has two doctorates, one in literature and one in political sciences), was an activist in the civil rights movements, and a strong supporter of the anti-war movement and was expelled from her first university for her prominent work in rejecting segregation, and as a result when she finally was able to return to her studies (in the more liberal New York) she was penniless and homeless.
+For the record Dr Brown (she actually has two doctorates, one in literature and one in political sciences), was an activist in the civil rights movements, and a strong supporter of the anti-war movement and was expelled from her first university for her prominent work in rejecting segregation, and as a result, when she finally was able to return to her studies (in the more liberal New York) she was penniless and homeless.

-She is known for being a founder member of The Furies Collective, the lesbian feminist newspaper that once claimed that heterosexuality was the root of oppression, and that indeed was part of her work – but only part, and to make that the only thing one says about her work is rather like watching “Comedy of Errors” and then saying that all Shakespeare wrote was comedies with clever lines but dumb plots.
+She is known for being a founder member of The Furies Collective, the lesbian feminist newspaper that once claimed that heterosexuality was the root of oppression and that indeed was part of her work – but only part, and to make that the only thing one says about her work is rather like watching “Comedy of Errors,” and then saying that all Shakespeare wrote was comedies with clever lines but dumb plots.
 To label her entirely for a couple of articles is unreasonable, and unworthy of Levy and Dylan.

-In an interview in Time she said, “I don’t believe in straight or gay.
+In an interview in Time, she said, “I don’t believe in straight or gay.
 I really don’t.
 I think we’re all degrees of bisexual.
-There may be a few people on the extreme, if it’s a bell curve, who really truly are gay or really truly are straight.
+There may be a few people on the extreme if it’s a bell curve, who really truly are gay or really truly are straight.
 But because nobody had ever said these things and used their real name, I suddenly became the only lesbian in America.”